 Are you interested in becoming an HVACR professional?
 Have a keen interest in AC vs DC power?
 While attending an HVACR program at a vocational school, you will have the opportunity to study alternating current (AC) and direct current (DC).
 This knowledge will come in handy when working on heating, ventilation, air conditioning and refrigerators.
-As an HVACR technician, you can help both residential or commercial clients with indoor heating and air conditioning.
-And you can also work with transportation companies and warehouses that use refrigeration to manage the global supply of food.
+HVACR technicians help both residential and commercial clients with indoor heating and air conditioning.
+They can also work with transportation companies and warehouses that use refrigeration to manage the global supply of food.
 Both need an acute knowledge of AC and DC power.

 The State of Electricity